pvcnt/accio/site/docs/definition-language.md

 ### Implicit conversion from a workflow to an experiment

 Any workflow can be implicitly converted into an experiment whose goal is simply to run the workflow as-is.
-You cannot run optimizations of explorations this way, but you can still define metadata through command-line arguments (cf. [CLI interface](/docs/cli-interface.html) documentation).
+You cannot run optimizations of explorations this way, but you can still define metadata through command line arguments (cf. [CLI interface](cli-interface.html) documentation).

 ## Parameters